unnus/unnus/content/medical/clinic-names-how-to-craft-a-buzzworthy-practice-name-2021-examples.md

 ### 2) Brevity: The shorter the better

 Is it short enough for people to remember it?
 If it’s a multi-word name, it runs the risk of being forgotten or shortened to non-comprehensible letters.
 Aim for it to be as brief as it can reasonably be.
-No one wants

 ### 3) Appropriateness: Does it fit well?